cloudposse/terraform-aws-eks-cluster/docs/migration-v3-v4.md

 #### Usage notes

+> [!CAUTION]
+> Hopefully, and likely, the following does not apply to you, but just in case:
+>
+> It has always been considered a bad practice to manage resources
+> created by one resource (in this case, the EKS cluster) with another
+> resource (in this case resources provided by the `kubernetes` or
+> `helm` providers) in the same Terraform configuration, because of
+> issues with lifecycle management, timing, atomicity, etc. This
+> `eks-cluster` module used to do it anyway because it was the only
+> way to manage access control for the EKS cluster, but it did suffer
+> from those issues.
+Now that it is no longer necessary, the module no
+> longer does it, and it is a requirement that you remove the
+> "kubernetes" and "helm" providers from your root module or
+> component, if present, and therefore any `kubernetes_*` or `helm_*`
+> resources that were being managed by it.
+In most cases, this will be a
+> non-issue, because you should already be managing such resources
+> elsewhere, but if you had been integrating Kubernetes deployments into your
+> EKS cluster configuration and find changing that too challenging, then you
+> should delay the upgrade to version 4 of this module until you can address it.

 - We recommend leaving `bootstrap_cluster_creator_admin_permissions` set to `false`.
 When set to `true`, EKS automatically adds an access entry for the EKS cluster creator during creation, but this interferes with Terraform's